 - Rub the potatoes with the garlic butter, salt and pepper and wrap tightly.

-- Place the potatoes in the slow cooker and cook for 4 – 5 hours on high, or 8 to 10 hours on low.
+- How long does it take to cook potatoes in slow cooker?
+Cook for 4 – 5 hours on high, or 8 to 10 hours on low.
 Depending, of course, on the size of the potato.

 - Do not overcook, as the potatoes can become soggy.